JayaniLakshika/Monash_PhD_thesis/chapters/04-chap4.pdf.md

 The `cardinalR` package is built on a modular framework where individual geometric generators (e.g., Gaussian, cone, sphere) create well-defined shapes (A full list of available shape generators are available at <https://jayanilakshika.github.io/cardinalR/reference/index.html>.), which can then be combined into a single dataset including scaling, rotation, and translation.
 The package is available on CRAN, and the source is available on GitHub at [JayaniLakshika/cardinalR](https://github.com/JayaniLakshika/cardinalR).

 The main function, `gen_multicluster()`, is an all-in-one function that includes generating individual shapes, handling scaling and rotating of these shapes, and combining the result into a single unified dataset.
-This function and associated workflow allow flexible construction of complex, high-dimensional structures for evaluating clustering and dimension reduction methods.
-Figure \@ref(fig:workflow) illustrates the workflow of `gen_multicluster()`.
+This function and associated workflow allow flexible construction of complex, high-dimensional structures for evaluating clustering and dimension reduction methods. @fig-workflow illustrates the workflow of `gen_multicluster()`.

 ::: {.cell layout-align="center"}